 Holly Blosser writes \"Washington Gov. Gary Locke is proposing abolishing law libraries in correction facilities to save money.
 The Seattle Post-Intelligencer has this article

-about it.
 This would place all the burden on the Washington State Law Library, and they definitely don\'t have the resources to handle these requests.
 Doesn\'t make much sense to me, and I think there will be much opposition to this plan (or I hope so, at least).

 Submitted by Blake on February 5, 2001 - 9:24am

 The American Prospect has an Interesting Story on the past and future of libraries.
 Geoffrey Nunberg makes some very interesting points.